bejaranof/AndroidPublisherSDK/README.md

 - In `Properties`, under the `Android` tab, make sure that **google-play-services_lib** is added in the Library List section.

-## Setup your Project for Ad Display
+## Setup your project for Ad Display

 ###Add the Required Permission